pythoncymetric/cymetric/README.md

 2. In [2.TensorFlow_models.ipynb](notebooks/2.TensorFlow_models.ipynb) we explore some of the TF custom models with the data generated in the first notebook.
 3. In [3.Sage_integration_.ipynb](notebooks/3.Sage_integration_example.ipynb) we illustrate how to run the package from within Sage to compute the CY metric on a Kreuzer-Skarke model.
 4. In [Mathematica_integration_example.nb](/notebooks/4.Mathematica_integration_example.nb), we illustrate how to call the PointGenerators and the TensorFlow models for training and evaluation.
 Furthermore, there are arbitrary precision PointGenerators based on the wolfram language.

+## Conventions and normalizations
+We summarize the mathematical conventions we use in [this .pdf file](./assets/conventions.pdf).

 ## Contributing